 ~ Goddess of Chaos

 An island of both hearing and Deaf people that used sign language; Deaf graduates working as scribes and readers for hearing people; the birth of a new language.
 Where did the sign language of Martha’s Vineyard came from?
 Come and join 3 young Deaf children as they travel back in time and learn the untold story of the birth of American Sign Language.
 The book, written by a Deaf social studies teacher and his son, includes historical notes and references.
-As an eBook, this children’s beautiful historical fiction book is ready to inform and inspire Deaf youth about their untold language, culture and history.
-Sign up to get your eBook NOW!
+This children’s beautiful historical fiction book is ready to inform and inspire Deaf youth about their untold language, culture and history!
+More details to come soon.

 “Good job!”
 “That picture looks good!”
 “Looking good sweetie!”
 “You are a good brother!”
 “You are a good boy!”
 Sounds ‘good,’ right?
 I thought so too… until the day when I told my son, “Remember – you are a good student!
 You are a good friend!” just before sending him off to school.
 He looked at me without saying a word, but his eyes told me plenty: “Oh, sure.
 Don’t worry about the bullies I just ...[Read More]

 So much more than I was looking for!
 Having heard that a large percentage of the population on Martha’s Vineyard knows sign language, I was looking for a simple explanation of why.
 This children’s book is so much more.
 A fun exploration of the history of American Sign Language, how it was developed, and how it both educated and empowered members of the deaf community for decades.
 I recommend it not only for members of the deaf community, but I believe children learning sign language at school or Scouts (or in a similar way) will also enjoy it.

 What was valuable to me was realizing that even in moments where I didn’t think I could do anything, changing my thoughts and making small changes could make a huge difference.
 Mariposa Mentoring is amazing.
 Lynell can really help you realize what you want in life.